 Jean Hailes launches the Women's Health Survey 2016 offering unique insights into women's health across the nation.

 Women's Health Week: no more elephants in the room!
 Over 21,000 women are participating in more than 500 events all over Australia – are you covering your community?

 When it comes to health, every woman has an elephant in the room.
 Women can be good talkers, but when it comes to health they often don't take the time to ask questions, seek out credible information and work out a sound plan of action.
 So it's time to start talking.

-Our free health articles cover a different women's health issue each month and may be reprinted in your organisation's newsletter, magazine, blog or website at no cost.
+Our free health articles cover a different women's health issue each month and may be reprinted in your organisation's newsletter, blog or website at no cost.
 This month's topic is "Food for thought" and includes articles on optimism and the best snacks for brain health.

 Jean Hailes for Women's Health has a volunteer position available: Data Entry Volunteer (temporary, based in Clayton, VIC).